udacity/cd0354-monolith-to-microservices-project/README.md

     npx eslint --ext .js,.ts src/ --fix
     ```
 4. `set_env.sh` is really for your backend application.
 Frontend applications have a different notion of how to store configurations.
 Configurations for the application endpoints can be configured inside of the `environments/environment.*ts` files.
+5. You can also use `dotenv` package and `.env` files to avoid using `exports`
-5. In `set_env.sh`, environment variables are set with `export $VAR=value`.
+6. In `set_env.sh`, environment variables are set with `export $VAR=value`.
 Setting it this way is not permanent; every time you open a new terminal, you will have to run `set_env.sh` to reconfigure your environment variables.
 To verify if your environment variable is set, you can check the variable with a command like `echo $POSTGRES_USERNAME`.

+7. Be careful with CORS for S3 requests.
+Learn more about how to configure it [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ManageCorsUsing.html#cors-example-1)